c14h19no2/suppr_pRF/README.md

 - $task$: The current task of the experiment, as a string, can be 'neutral', 'bias1', or 'bias2'; or an int, can be '0', '1', or '2'.
 - $run$: The current run number of the experiment, an integer, such as 1, or 99.
 - $eyetracking$: Switch the eyelink on and off, as an int, can be '0' or '1'.

+## Some references

+Fixdot used in this design: <https://www.sciencedirect.com/science/article/pii/S0042698912003380>